 9) Offer Advice.
 Magicians will sometimes ask me if I can do an event for them.
 Often when they tell me all the details I can tell they have just gone along with what the client has asked for, rather than offering professional advice.
 Most people don’t book professional magicians everyday and need guidance.
 Don’t be afraid of not simply saying yes to everything.
 People appreciate a bit of guidance.
 For instance, if they are having a private party for 10 people and they ask me to do reception drinks and then between the courses, this is a terrible idea.
 I would take over the whole evening – they wouldn’t get a chance to speak.
 This is where I suggest a 40 minute close up show, straight through either before starters or after coffee.
 People love to be guided by a professional magician who knows what they are doing.

 10) Social Media.
 If you are constantly just taking pictures of empty dining tables and using the witty title ‘My office for the evening…’ you are just annoying people.
 Try to be funny and creative.
 Maybe film a few tricks and put them up.
 Take a few pictures when you’re out and about.
 Think about how people you enjoy to follow do their social media.
 Do you like to follow anyone that just brags constantly?
 Do more interesting things than just saying that you are performing at an event.

 So there you go.
-Hudson’s top tips.
+Hudson’s professional magician top tips.
 Like I said, if you have any unusual tips that get help the other #workers – send them in.
 Good luck out there.
 It’s not easy